Simple Living With Nature

 Add a can of coconut milk and about a cup or so of chicken stock (you can adjust the amount of stock depending on how thick or thin you want your soup).

-Once everything is heated though, puree using an immersion blender, or transfer everything to a regular blender (you may have to work in batches).
+Once everything is heated through, puree using an immersion blender, or transfer everything to a regular blender (you may have to work in batches).
 I have to admit that the immersion blender has really changed my life!

 Continue to heat on low until ready to serve.